Garmin Fenix 5 and Forerunner 935 add stress tracking and rep counts

 The all day stress monitoring feature can be tracked daily on the Fenix 5 or Forerunner 935 watch, and observed over time via the Garmin Connect app.
 To make you worry-free, you will get relaxing mindfulness experiences through deep-breathing sessions.

 As part of that 24/7 monitoring, the two devices will also include a new Strength Training activity for the gym rats.
 This is a combination of manual tagging of sets and automatic counting of reps for free weight and bodyweight exercises.
-The update also brings the ability to track cardio activites such as boot camp classes and high intensity interval training.
+The update also brings the ability to track cardio activities such as boot camp classes and high intensity interval training.

 Garmin says the new features are coming in September, but we don’t know an exact date yet.